-- Pan-fry the duck meat in a non-stick pan (without added oil) until cooked, then set aside, allow to cool, and finely chop.
-Alternatively, feed the duck raw, depending on preference.
-We recommend cooking but some cats prefer raw meat. - 2.
-Pan-fry the duck heart and liver in a non-stick pan (without added oil) until cooked.
+- 1. Pan-fry the turkey mince in a non-stick pan until cooked, then set aside and allow to cool. - 2.
+Pan-fry the turkey heart and liver in a non-stick pan (without added oil) until cooked.
 Set aside, allow to cool, then finely chop. - 3.
-In a large mixing bowl, combine the duck, duck offal, and kale (finely chopped) and mix thoroughly. - 4.
-Once all ingredients are cool, mix in the psyllium seed husk, plant omega-3 capsules (contents), and CompleteMe Feline powder. - 5.
+In a large mixing bowl, combine the turkey, sardines (drained weight), turkey offal, and chia seeds and mix thoroughly. - 4.
+Once all ingredients are cool, mix in the plant omega-3 capsules (contents) and CompleteMe Feline powder. - 5.
 Be sure to mix together all the ingredients very well.